 Modern life also means porn is far more accessible and some reports have blamed it for these lower rates of sex.
 Yes, perhaps they’re right.
 Perhaps we’re all just watching sex instead of having it – to be honest, I’m less bothered about that and more concerned that porn creates false expectations and unrealistic goals -screaming like a demon possessed and really loving anal sex is not how it goes in the real world.

 One of the authors of the US study believes the reason millennials are having less sex is that like me in my twenties, they may actually have other things to do and are more empowered by their sex lives.
 He went on to say that the dynamics between men and women in relationships have changed, affecting how often they have sex.

 So maybe women are saying no when they don’t want it and yes when they do, which is how it should be.
 Maybe that’s why rates have dropped.
 Perhaps, as well, instead of focusing on the quantity we should take up studies that focus on quality.
-Because as long as it’s good when you do have it, that’s what really counts.
+Perhaps we should all try and combat celibacy by heading to blogs like frolicme?
+However…as long as it’s good when you do have it, that’s what really counts.

 Emma is one of the UK’s leading ‘sex-entrepreneurs’.
 She made her name launching the elite global adult-party brand Killing Kittens in 2005, which now has over 80,000 members having launched events across the US, Australia and Europe.